fedspendingtransparency/usaspending-api/loading_data.md

 - Any subaward data

-## Historic USAspending (Out of date)
+## Historic USAspending Data

+*This section needs to be updated.
+The commands listed below may be different than those in the current version of the USAspending API.*

-Award data from the current USAspending site.
-This data comes in two different formats:
+Award data from the [current USAspending site](https://www.usaspending.gov/) comes in two different formats:
-* Contracts
+- Contracts
-* Assistance awards (which include grants, loans, and "other" awards)
+- Assistance awards (which include grants, loans, and "other" awards)

-**Note:** current USAspending loaders are insert only (not update).
-So flush current data before running these.
+**Note:** Current USAspending loaders are insert only (not update).
+Flush any existing data before running these loaders.

-### How to Load Contract Awards
+### Loading Historic Contract Awards
 1. Go to the current [USAspending Data Download page](https://www.usaspending.gov/DownloadCenter/Pages/DataDownload.aspx).
 2. Choose _Contracts_ in option _2.
 Select the Spending Type_
 3. Select any other download parameters you'd like (agency, date range, etc.)